The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Sizes Available

 Rayce is a practical full-face mountain bike helmet.
-However, as Fly Racing states, you can use it for other sports too (including jet skiing).
+However, as Fly Racing states, it can also be used for other sports (including jet skiing).

 Anyway, back to cycling.
-The visor is, of course, adjustable, so it will provide you with sun protection when needed.
+The visor is, of course, adjustable, so it provides sun protection when needed.

-What I like more is the possibility of removing the liner and cheek pads.
+What I like most about this is the possibility of removing the liner and cheek pads.
 You can also wash them to keep your helmet clean and avoid an unpleasant smell.

 Rayce also offers decent ventilation thanks to strategically placed air vents.
 But I don’t recommend spending too much time wearing it in the direct sun during summer.